Pukaskwa National Park, Canada: What to pack, what to wear, and when to go [2022]

 A money pouch is vital for protecting your passport and credit cards.

-January is pretty consistently hot and very dry with almost no rain.
-Temperatures average in the low 80s F (high 20s C) during the day.
+Traveling to Pukaskwa National Park in February, you will notice that it is pretty consistently hot and very dry with almost no rain.
+Daytime temperatures are in the low 80s F (high 20s C).

 What to wear/what to pack: